cse364-unist/projects-group1/README.md

 ## Party Room Feature

 - **Feature Description**: The Party Room feature allows users to access functionalities related to hosting virtual movie parties.
 It includes endpoints for managing movie lists, creating/deleting content, and providing detailed movie information.
+Here, "content" means additional content related to a movie made by a user.

 <img width="998" alt="스크린샷 2024-05-01 오전 12 58 44" src="https://github.com/cse364-unist/projects-group1/assets/99570746/95f7d03c-1f88-4a45-9525-195bff7ea737">

+This backend serves a party room application where users can browse and interact with various multimedia contents.
+At localhost:8080/partyroom, users can access different movies and other content types.
+Each movie and content item is accessible via unique endpoints that support operations like POST for content generation and DELETE for content removal.
+Additional features include live chat functionalities integrated via WebSockets at dynamic endpoints depending on the movie or content being accessed, enhancing real-time user interaction.
+For external access, media information is linked through imageurl.com with specific endpoints for each content.

 - **REST APIs**:
   - `GET /partyroom/movies`: Retrieves a list of randomly selected movies by genre.